Low-Altitude ISAC with Rotatable Active and Passive Arrays: Proposed Algorithm

-The gradient cost is dominated by Jacobians (80) of rotation-related steering vectors and derivatives (78) with matrix-chain products.
-Because the directional-gain model is piecewise smooth, we use subgradients at the visibility boundary and a smooth gating for stable line search.
+The gradient cost is dominated by Jacobians of rotation-related steering vectors and derivatives with matrix-chain products.
+Because the directional-gain model is piecewise-smooth, we use subgradients in \eqref{eq:PG-box} along the visibility boundary to ensure stable line search.